dbeilin/Maple-Compass/README.md

 It's a web app for finding paths between two maps in MapleStory.

 ## Why?
-I recently started playing again for the nostalgia (Artale) and found myself hopping between different guides to understand how to get to certain places within the game.
+I recently started playing again for the nostalgia (Artale).
+I was searching for a tool such as this to help me remember to how get to certain maps.
-Also because I thought it might be fun 😁
+Also be cause it's fun 😁

 ## How to use
 Simply choose a starting and end map, click on search and hope it finds a connection between the portals.